Questions? We’ve got answers!

 Don’t worry!
 You will receive a full month of service from the day that you made payment.

 Yes.
 Over the next couple of months we will be contacting all of our CPC customers to inform them about the new plans and options available to them on the 4G network.

-Existing QINIQ customers will have their activation fees waived for 6 months following the launch of 4G in their community.
+Existing QINIQ customers will have their activation fees waived.
 Simply provide your CSP with your QINIQ Classic account number and the savings will automatically be applied.